Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Conclusions

 \section{Conclusions}

 A method for reconstructing spectral images from the CSI measurements has been proposed.
 The proposed scheme is based on the fact that the spectral images can be generated from a convolutional network whose input features comes from a low-rank Tucker representation.
 Although the proposed method is based on a convolutional network framework, it does not require training data, only the compressed measurements.
 This method was evaluated in three scenarios: noiseless, noisy, and real data implementation.
 In all of them, the proposed method outperforms the image quality reconstruction compared with state-of-the-art methods.
 In particular, the proposed method with 20 SNR levels of noise in the CSI measurements outperforms its counterparts in up to 4 dB in the PSNR measure.
-Although the proposed method was tested in two variation of CSI system, it can be extended and used in compressive systems where the data set is limited.
+Although the proposed method was tested in two real CSI measurements, these toy scenes contain piece-wise constant regions, which are not common in real-life scenes.
+Therefore, we will consider evaluating more realistic CSI measurements as used in Section 5.1 in future works.
+Furthermore, the proposed methods can be extended and used in others compressive systems where the data set is limited.